Automated customs declarations: optimize your international trade in 2025

 - Documentary inconsistencies: Before submission to the authorities

-- The risk of misclassification: Avoiding adjustments
+- Risks of misclassification: Avoiding adjustments

-- Optimization opportunities: Reducing costs legally
+- Opportunities for optimization: Reducing costs legally

 This preventive approach transforms customs risk management from a reactive to a proactive posture.